Kong/docs.konghq.com/app/konnect/getting-started/declarative-config.md

        - key: apikey
     ```

+2. Enable proxy caching so that your upstream service is not bogged
-2. Add a global proxy cache plugin:
+down with repeated requests.
+Add a global proxy cache plugin:

     ```yaml
     plugins: